leamars/DataTrack/SampleExercise.md

 Input : )][(
 Output : Unbalanced
 ```
-Solving this with a Stack is easy:
-* As you step through the string
-* you push every open parenthesis on the stack
-* If you encounter a closing parenthesis
-* you check if it matches the one at the top of the stack
-* if it does
-every time I see an open parenthesis, I push it on the stack.
-If I find a closing parenthesis, I check if it matches the last opening one.
-If it matches, we pop the last item, the open parenthesis, off the stack.
-When we come to the end of the String, we should have no elements left, otherwise, the String is not balanced.

 Let's walk through it how to solve this with a Stack with some visual examples: